statisticalbiotechnology/cb2030/questions/pathway.md

 1. from the paper page 2.
 I find the following paragraph confusing...
 "We note that the GSEA method differs in several important ways from the preliminary version (see Supporting Text).
 In the original implementation, the running-sum statistic used equal weights at every step, which yielded high scores for sets clustered near the middle of the ranked list (Fig. 2 and Table 1).
 These sets do not represent biologically relevant correlation with the phenotype.
 We addressed this issue by weighting the steps according to each gene’s correlation with a phenotype.
 We noticed that the use of weighted steps could cause the distribution of observed ES scores to be asymmetric in cases where many more genes are correlated with one of the two phenotypes.
 We therefore estimate the significance levels by considering separately the positively and negatively scoring gene sets" specifically the last two sentence.
 Why do we need to consider the (+) and (-) scoring separately? aren't we really just interested in any amount of change?
 > A great question.
 I am others are confused about this as well.
 Partticularly since you know some proteins are suprresing the expression of other proteins you would expect an active pathway to contain both up an down regulated genes.

+1. I'm having trouble understanding the calculation of the enrichment score.
+Is it correct that when running down the L we increase or decrease the running sum by the p-value of the gene, and it's sign is dependent on whether the gene is in S or not?
+Does this not mean that we expect or S to account for a lot of the variation, what happens when there are many metabolic pathways responsible for the phenotype?

+## Correlation with phenotype

+1. In both the video and article I find the term "correlation with phenotype" confusing, and it is also stated in the article that any suitable metric could be used for this.
+How exactly is it defined?
+And does it only work to calculate the correlation when one uses expression profiles labled categorically, for example as 1 or 2 as used in the article?

 ## Validation
 1. How are the results from Over-representation Analysis and Gene-set enrichment analysis validated?